1,000+ Opportunities

 Hand delivered or mailed applications, incomplete applications, or applications submitted after the Submission Deadline will not be accepted.
 DMPED Business Development Email: [email protected] FY26 Growth Fund Request for Applications (RFA) FY26 Growth Fund Application Link FY26 Growth Fund Notice of Funding Availability (NOFA)

-Based on current listing details, eligibility includes: Must occupy commercial space in Washington, DC (preferably under 15,000 sq ft), maintain at least 5 current employees at the location, and create a minimum of 5 new jobs over two years.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Must occupy commercial space in Washington, DC (preferably under 15,000 sq ft), maintain at least 5 current employees at the location, and create a minimum of 5 new jobs over two years.
+Confirm the full requirements in the official notice before applying.

 Vitality Fund is a grant from the DC Office of the Deputy Mayor for Planning and Economic Development (DMPED) that funds established companies relocating to or significantly expanding their presence in Washington, DC through a multi-year, performance-based incentive program.
 Recipients must commit to at least 15,000 square feet of commercial space for five or more years, create a minimum of 30 new jobs over three years, and make capital improvements of at least $2 million.
 Awards range from $500,000 to over $3,000,000.
 The submission deadline for 2026 is July 15, 2026.
 Eligible applicants are established for-profit companies making substantial DC commitments.